metal3-io/metal3-docs/design/hardware-classification-controller/support-for-new-parameters-hwcc.md

 1. `hardwareCharacteristics.systemVendor`

    SystemVendor is new parameter to be introduced which helps user to classify hosts of certain manufacturer and product.
-User needs to provide `hardwareCharacteristics.systemVendor.manufacturer` and `hardwareCharacteristics.systemVendor.productName` in yaml.
+User can provide `hardwareCharacteristics.systemVendor.manufacturer` and `hardwareCharacteristics.systemVendor.productName` in yaml.